Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 36
-## 36] Print all files with a .bin extension in the current directory that are different than the file named base.bin.
+> Print all files with a .bin extension in the current directory that are different than the file named base.bin.

 ```
 diff *.bin --to-file=base.bin | cut -d ' ' -f3